Quantum approximate optimization of finite-state bosonic systems: Mixing Hamiltonian

 In light of the above considerations, the process of selecting an encoding procedure can be rather straightforward.
 Figure~\ref{fig:CNOT:Hm} shows the variation of CNOT operation count for a few different system dimensions $D$.
 The binary mapping shown in blue bars demonstrates a steady increase in the required number of CNOT gates except for $D = 2^K$.
 For the latter, the mapping is one-to-one between the original and multi-qubit bases, meaning that there is not an infeasible subspace.
 Therefore, the standard mixing Hamiltonian $\sum_{k=0}^{K-1} X_k$ may be chosen as the best option, see \frf{fig:CNOT:Hm} (for demonstration purposes, a small nonzero number $0.1$ is assigned to represent zero CNOT gate count).
 For each dimension a best candidate Hamiltonian with the lowest number of required CNOT gates is selected (in contrast to the three-state case where we list all possible nominated bias Hamiltonians in \trf{tbl:cnot:d3}).
 We note that the nominated mixer might not be optimal or unique with respect to the number of CNOT gates, unless for cases in which the Hilbert space is equidimensional for both the $D$-level and multi-qubit states (so long the entangling gate count is concerned).

 For symmetric encoding the standard mixer is optimal as it does not need any two-qubit entangling gate.
 The pink bars in \frf{fig:CNOT:Hm} depict this for various $D$ (here we choose again a small number for the purpose of illustration).
-The reason is that Hamiltonian $\hat{H}_M^{\rm Opt}$ does not change the relative phase of the computational basis states in $\{\ket{\psi_d^K}_s\}_{d=1}^{D-2}$, and the mapping utilizes the entire computational eigenvectors.
+The reason is that Hamiltonian $\hat{H}_{M,s}^{\rm Opt}$ does not change the relative phase of the computational basis states in $\{\ket{\psi_d^K}_s\}_{d=1}^{D-2}$, and the mapping utilizes the entire computational eigenvectors.
 In comparison to the binary and unary encoding schemes for which the CNOT gate count grows exponentially with the system dimension, the symmetric mapping becomes appealing.
+In what follows we show that the unitary dynamics generated by the collective $X$ Hamiltonian, \erf{eqn:Hm:std}, preserves the symmetric subspace.

+\begin{theorem}[Invariance of the symmetric subspace under the standard mixer] Let $\hat U_M(\nu) = e^{-i \nu \hat H_M}$, where $\hat H_M$ is defined according to \erf{eqn:Hm:std}.
+Then, this Hamiltonian and its associated unitary operation preserve the symmetric subspace